Who is More Passionate About Israel: Jews or Arabs?

 Much can be said about the causes and forces that have shaped contemporary assimilation.
 Finger pointing is not the issue at this point.
 We are all victims – or survivors – of a deep-rooted erosion of spiritual integrity that has accumulated over the years, and is perhaps the greatest challenge of our times.

-Indeed, in this period of the year, traditionally called the “Three Weeks,” we grieve over the loss of innocence and the destruction of the Holy Temple as the window between spirit and matter, between heaven and earth (see The Laugh and The Roots of Trauma).
+Indeed, in this period of the year, traditionally called the “Three Weeks,” we grieve over the loss of innocence and the destruction of the Holy Temple as the window between spirit and matter, between heaven and earth.
 During these 21 days we think about the misalignment between our material and spiritual needs.

 Mind you this is not a phenomenon exclusive to Israel, but a global one.
 We live in a materialistic universe, a prosperous and technological world, with the freedom to do as we wish, which tends to cause complacency to spiritual values, and blunts our ethereal sensitivity to our deepest beliefs.
 Most people living in a free society today cannot answer the question: What are you passionately ready to fight for?